Traditional printing involves printing from a computer located in one of OIT's computing labs.

 The following outline is designed to be used in conjunction with the Four Winds resource page.
 There you find the Four Winds hardware configuration guides, software download links, Support options and much more.

 The following tips and tricks have been compiled to help you ensure a smooth digital signage implementation and maintenance.

 Committee driven projects tend to experience ‘drag’ and a loss of productive hours resulting in additional time resources and expense.
 As a best practice, designate a central team of individuals responsible for each key area of responsibility.
 They can delegate as necessary.

 |Processor||Any Pentium Class Processor (P4 and up)||Core 2 Duo 2.4GHz or higher|

 2.0 GB for Vista & Windows 7

-CU-Boulder has a campuswide agreement with Four Winds Interactive to provide digital signage software.
-This enables campus departments to implement digital signage at the cost of the related hardware and infrastructure (see below).
+CU-Boulder has a campus wide agreement with Four Winds Interactive (FWi) to provide their digital signage software.
+This enables campus departments to implement digital signage for the cost of the related hardware and infrastructure (see below).
 The Office of Information Technology has purchased this software to encourage usage and standardization across campus departments.

 Students, faculty, and staff use their Buff OneCards at print-release stations to pay for their print jobs, using Campus Cash associated with their Buff OneCard.